rachichi/DH110/Assignments/A01/Assignment01.md

 > *Recommendation: Instead of expecting users to read through the FAQ to figure out how to fulfill the criteria to achieve the award, provide clickable greyed-out icons which pop-up a description and progress bar when touched.*

 #### 7. Flexibility and Efficiency of Use
 * There is no easy method to scroll up to the top of the feed.
-I expect that clicking on the “Activity” icon a couple of times would do the trick, but it does not.
+Users might expect that clicking on the “Activity” icon a couple of times would do the trick, but it does not.
+(1)

-> *Recommendation: I am used to automatic responses when clicking through an app quickly.
-Clicking on a certain icon more than a couple time bring users to the top of the feed in combination with an automatic reload.*
+> *Recommendation: Since users are used to detailed functions in commonly used apps such as Instagram, it is recommended to link multiple clickings on a certain icon to bring users to the top of the feed, along with an automatic reload.*

 #### 8. Aesthetics and Minimalist Design
 * There are new icons and vocabulary for every activity.
-This is excessive and confusing.
-I am unsure regarding the relevancy of any of these items
+This is excessive and confusing and users would be unsure regarding the relevancy of any of these items.
+(2)

 ![CSC Community Health Center homepage](../Images/community-health-center-homepage.PNG)

-> *Recommendation: Decrease the icons and vocabulary.*
+> *Recommendation: Decrease the amount of icons and vocabulary so learning curves are optmized and quick.*

 #### 9. Help Users Recognize, Diagnose, and Recover From Errors
-* I accidentally created a profile to test out the app experience.
-It wasn’t until I confirmed the creation of the account did I realize there was no way to delete it.
+* Users may create a profile to test out the app experience with no intention to continue using the app.
+Unfortunatley, there currently exists no way to delete a user's account.
+This may generate fear regarding privacy and data collection.
+(3)

 > *Recommendation: Allow for relatively easy deletion of an account (with relevant warnings, of course).*

 #### 10. Help and Documentation
 * The Help Center simply does not exist.
 When clicked, the page is blank and says “No articles found.”
+(3)

 > *Recommendation: Keep all app pages up and running to establish customer trust.*

 ### Overall Assessment

+Though the overall intention of the app is to create positive influences on sustanability within the BU campus, frustrations and confusions within the app may cause user drop-off which will decrease overall impact.
+By paying attention to details such as keeping all pages up and running, providing users control and flexibility, and simplifying the point system to shorten and flatten the learning curve, [sustainability's](https://play.google.com/store/apps/details?id=com.cleanbit.joulebug.pbj.bostonu&hl=en_US&gl=US) impact on the campus will surley increase.